liquidazical/lqd.net.functional/userguide.md

 ## Maybe

 This is an implemenation of the Maybe monad.
-The folloing methods are supported:
+The following methods are supported:

 * Just - factory method when you have a value
 * Nothing - factory method when you do not have a value